 Operating expenses exclude investment costs and strategic initiative funding.
-Total operating expenses increased 2.8% from 2012.
-Staff numbers for the year increased from 189 to 203, a 7% increase and the largest expense area of the business.
+Total operating expenses increased 11.5% from 2013.
+Staff numbers for the year increased from 203 to 216, a 6% increase and the largest expense area of the business.

 Strategic initiatives are a discretionary item and therefore excluded when analysing the performance of the company.
-The containment of expenses contributed to the overall operating result.
+In 2014 expenses increased with the operationalisation of key strategic initiatives and the increase in capacity to deliver 9.5% growth in revenue.